Seagate/TCGstorageAPI/sed_cli/README.md

-# Easy to use cli for TCG Storage API
+# sed_cli - Easy to use cli for TCG Storage API

 **Copyright (c) 2021 Seagate Technology LLC and/or its Affiliates, All Rights Reserved**

-The sed_cli script provides an easy to use command line interface (CLI) for end users.
+The sed_cli script provides a python based, easy to use command line interface (CLI) for end users.
 It supports Enterprise SSC and Opalv2 SSC configurations; see see https://trustedcomputinggroup.org/

 The CLI is fully functional, but it is not guaranteed to work in all cases.